nin9s/elk-hole/README.md

 requirements:

+logstash
+elasticsearch
+kibana

-working installation of the elk stack - refer to https://www.elastic.co/ for details.
+-> working installation of the elk stack - refer to https://www.elastic.co/ for details.

-this repo provides the relevant files for getting the pi-hole logs via filebeat directly to logstash, sending them to elasticsearch and finally visualize it in kibana
+this repo provides the relevant files and configuration for sending the pi-hole logs via filebeat directly to logstash/elasticsearch.
+We will then visualize the logs in kibana with a custom dashboard.

 The result will look like this: